Tag: Dutch

 Equipment

-• 1 ¾ Cup Measuring Cup To measure the rice first and then the beer
+• 1 Cup Measuring Cup to sort out the rice and beer

 Ingredients